End User Licence Agreement

 • Our Website Terms & Conditions

-If pilot users lapse their BACP membership at any point during the duration of this pilot, Wellola/BACP reserve the right to terminate platform access at any point
+If service users lapse their BACP membership, Wellola reserve the right to terminate platform access at any point

-BACP Members who sign up for the pilot must adhere to the BACP Ethical Framework and the BACP Telephone & E-Counselling competencies & curricula
+BACP Members who sign up to utilise the Service must adhere to the BACP Ethical Framework and the BACP Telephone & E-Counselling competencies & curricula.

-BACP Members who sign up for the pilot are welcome to complete training provided by Wellola following commencement of the pilot (Members who have not completed any prior training regarding working in the online space should also avail of a free CPD training course on online counselling available within BACP Online CPD Portal)
+BACP Members who sign up to utilise the Service are welcome to complete training provided by Wellola (Members who have not completed any prior training regarding working in the online space should also avail of a free CPD training course on online counselling available within BACP Online CPD Portal)

 1.1.
 The definition and rules of interpretation in this clause 1.1. apply in this agreement: